Classroom observation: it’s harder than you think

 - Apply a critical research standard and the best existing knowledge to the process of developing, implementing and validating observation protocols

 - Ensure that good evidence supports any uses or interpretations we make for observations.
 It follows that appropriate caveats around the limits of such uses should be clearly stated and the use should not go beyond what is justified

 - Undertake robustly evaluated research to investigate how feedback from lesson observation might be used to improve teaching quality (EEF already has one such study underway).

-> This certainly does have implications for Ofsted, and I have written and spoken previously about other aspects of the inspection process that ‘require improvement’.
+This certainly does have implications for Ofsted, and I have written previously about other aspects of the inspection process that ‘require improvement’.
 However, it also has implications for every school and college leader who wants to use lesson observation as part of an evaluation or quality improvement process.

-> We all need to raise our game on this one.
+We all need to raise our game on this one.

 Slides from an event organised by Teacher Development Trust and TeachFirst on 13 Jan 2014, "The role of lesson observation in England's schools", can be found here.
 Video of the event can be found here.

 Research on the impact of the Covid-19 pandemic on schools

 By Filio Constantinou & Matthew Carroll, Research Division, Cambridge University Press & Assessment

 This summer – this whole year – has been unprecedented in many ways.
 For those working in education...